 How to Store the Treats and How Long They Last

-Once the treats are frozen solid, remove them from the molds and place them in a plastic freezer bag or freezer-safe container.
+Once the apple and yogurt treats are frozen solid, remove them from the molds and place them in a plastic freezer bag or freezer-safe container.
 Keep them stored in the freezer.
 They will last up to 3 months.

 Can people eat these treats?

 Yep, they sure can!
-All of the ingredients are safe for human consumption.
-Make tasty flavor combinations you or your friends and family would enjoy.
-You can even pour the mixture into popsicle molds and make popsicles.
-They’re great for people and dogs alike.
+All of the ingredients in these frozen applesauce dog treats are safe for human consumption.
+Make tasty flavor combinations that you or your friends and family would enjoy.
+You can even pour the mixture into popsicle molds and make apple popsicles.

 More Homemade Dog Treat Recipes